 Conventional parking brakes employ a cable that connects the handbrake lever and brake shoes.
 When the driver operates the lever, the tension in the cable increases.
 Therefore, it forces the brake shoe (or pads) on the brake drum (or disc).
 Thus, the wheels cannot move further.

 However, in Electric Parking Brake, no such cable connection exists.
 Instead, it works with the help of the following main components:

 - Electric Switch in cabin

-When the driver operates the switch, it sends a command to Electronic Brake Module which senses that parking brakes are required to be operated.
+When the driver operates the switch, it sends a command to Electronic Brake Module.
+First, it senses that it requires the parking brakes to operate.
 Later, this module commands the actuators or electric motors installed in the brake calipers to operate.
-Thus, brake pads are forced on the disc thereby restricting the movement of wheels.
+Next, it forces the brake pads on the disc.
+Thus, it restricts the movement of wheels.

 Due to the use of electronic components, the operation of this system is almost instantaneous and efficient.
-Also, it improves the reliability of braking because of the absence of a mechanical connection.
+Also, it improves braking reliability.
+It is mainly because of the absence of a mechanical connection.
 This brake deactivates automatically when the driver presses the accelerator pedal.
-Some vehicle manufacturers also integrate Hill Start Assist function with this system.
+Some vehicle manufacturers also integrate the Hill Start Assist function with this system.

 - The response time of this system is very short.

 - Improves control of the vehicle while starting from standstill condition on a slope.